Mat-Longinow/100-days-of-code/README.md

 So, here is to coding!
 100 days, here I come...

-##Contact Me
+## Contact Me

 Feel free to hit me up with any questions, comments, or encouragements!
-You can either follow me on [twitter](http://twitter.com/sincerelymat) or email me: mat.longinow@gmail.com.
+You can either follow me on [twitter](http://twitter.com/sincerelymat) or email me --> mat.longinow@gmail.com.

 ## Contents
 * [Rules](rules.md)